In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Second Hand Pumps
+Second Hand Breast Pumps

 Although it's not recommended, if you do choose to use a previously owned, single-user closed system pump, it's crucial that you buy brand-new accessories for hygiene and safety reasons.
 This includes new tubing, breast flanges, bottles, lids, membranes, and valves.